 Ultra Fast Stream and Batch Processing

-Hazelcast Jet is an application embeddable, distributed computing engine built on top of Hazelcast In-Memory Data Grid (IMDG).
+Hazelcast Jet is an application embeddable, distributed computing engine for streaming and fast batch processing.
+Hazelcast Jet is built on top of Hazelcast In-Memory Data Grid (IMDG).
 With Hazelcast IMDG providing storage functionality, Hazelcast Jet performs parallel execution to enable data-intensive applications to operate in near real-time.

 Fast Big Data

 Events happen continuously in the real world.
 It’s very natural to handle and process them as continuous, potentially unbounded and infinite sequences of event records – the data streams.
 There are numerous use cases that benefit from data presented as streams:

 - Monitoring and computing stats

 - Complex event processing (If A happened after B do C)

 - Continuous ETL (Maintaining derived data)